gtrane/AirbnbAnalysis/README.md

 We used Python for this analysis, specifically we used pandas, plotly, widgets, and matplotlib libraries

 ## Final Report
-If you would like to view our full code and report, please view our final report python file attached.
+If you would like to view our full code and report, please view our final report python file attached, 'Final Report.html' or .ipynb

 # Process